storacha/specs/w3-store.md

 ## Content Archive

-[Content Archive][CAR] ofter referred as [CAR] is a primary primitive for storing shards of the content in the space.
+[Content Archive][CAR] often referred as [CAR] is a primary primitive for storing shards of the content in the space.

 # Capabilities